EricaXia/stock_app/README.md

-# DSCI 551 Group Project - Fall 2020
+# Stock Prices App
- Github repo to store code for our DSCI 551 stock prices project.
+ Github repo to store code for stock prices app.

 ### How to Start the App
 1. Install necessary packages (listed in requirements.txt)